-The conflicts committee of NEP GP's board of directors reviews and approves related person transactions to the extent required by the NEP limited partnership agreement or to the extent that NEP GP's board of directors seeks the approval of the conflicts committee.
+The conflicts committee of the board reviews and approves related person transactions to the extent required by NEP's partnership agreement or to the extent that the board seeks the approval of the conflicts committee.

-The management of NEP GP is charged with primary responsibility for determining whether, based on the facts and circumstances, a proposed transaction is a related person transaction.
-For the purposes of this determination, (1) a related person includes any director or executive officer of NEP GP, any nominee for director of NEP GP, any unitholder known to NEP to be the beneficial owner of more than 5% of any class of NEP's voting securities, and any immediate family member of any such person and (2) a related person transaction includes any transaction, since the beginning of NEP's last fiscal year, or any currently proposed transaction, in which NEP was or is to be a participant and the amount involved exceeds \$120,000, and in which any related person had or will have a direct or indirect material interest.
+The management of NEP is charged with primary responsibility for determining whether, based on the facts and circumstances, a proposed transaction is a related person transaction.
+For the purposes of this determination, (1) a related person includes any director or executive officer of NEP, any nominee for director of NEP, any unitholder known to NEP to be the beneficial owner of more than 5% of any class of NEP's voting securities, and any immediate family member of any such person and (2) a related person transaction includes any transaction, since the beginning of NEP's last fiscal year, or any currently proposed transaction, in which NEP was or is to be a participant and the amount involved exceeds \$120,000, and in which any related person had or will have a direct or indirect material interest.

-If, after weighing all of the facts and circumstances, management determines that a proposed transaction is a related person transaction, management must present the proposed transaction to NEP GP's board of directors for review or, if impracticable under the circumstances, to the chairman of the board.
-The board of directors must then either approve or reject the transaction.
-NEP GP's board of directors may, but is not required to, seek the approval of the conflicts committee for the resolution of any related person transaction.
+If, after weighing all of the facts and circumstances, management determines that a proposed transaction is a related person transaction, management must present the proposed transaction to the board for review or, if impracticable under the circumstances, to the chairman of the board.
+The board must then either approve or reject the transaction.
+The board may, but is not required to, seek the approval of the conflicts committee for the resolution of any related person transaction.

-In addition, certain transactions must be referred to the conflicts committee pursuant to the terms of NEP's limited partnership agreement and the conflict committee's charter.
+In addition, certain transactions must be referred to the conflicts committee pursuant to the terms of NEP's partnership agreement and the conflicts committee's charter.
 The conflicts committee charter is available on NEP's website at www.nexteraenergypartners.com.